Buddy-Technology/buddy-offer-only-demo/partner_server/README.md

 # Partner Server

 ## Overview
-Partner Server acts as a mock downstream distributor's partner server, specifically designed for internal developers and demo purposes.
+Partner Server acts as a mock downstream distributor's partner server.
+This server demonstrates how you can receive a payload from the cart and split the Stripe transaction between multiple connected accounts.
 It's built with JavaScript using Node.js and is designed to run as a Lambda function.

 ## Prerequisites